OpenAI Eyes AI Smartphone to Challenge Apple and Samsung

-The idea is simple but ambitious.
-Users would just describe what they want, and the device would handle the rest, cutting down the need to navigate menus or open individual applications.
+The idea behind this is that users would just describe what they want, and the device would handle the rest, cutting down the need to navigate menus or open individual applications.

 Partnerships and Development